FAQ On Home Care

 Are your caregivers insured and bonded?

-A: Yes, all our caregivers are employed by us and insured and for your protection and peace of mind.
+A: Yes, all our caregivers are employed by us and insured for your protection and peace of mind.
 We also have liability insurance to protect each customer.

 Q. Are your caregiver’s employees?